cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 The names used, combibed with their definining characteristics, are taken from existing usage where possible.
 However, terminology is not used consistently within the literature sources reviewed, and also in some cases it bwas necessary to use a more generic term that caputures the wider idea instaed of an individual common name.
 Furthermore, the intended outcomes of the threat action are usually known at the time of the action taking place.
 For example, is the creation of a fake account intended for distributing malware in user-generated content, or to manipulate search engine scoring, or to influnce other users, or to explore the authenticated parts of the application.

+The ontology is a list of threat event scenarios (when a threat agent acts against an asset, partially ordered in time) by software, causing a divergence from accepted behavior producing one or more undesirable effects on a web application, and which excludes tool-based exploitation of single-issue vulnerabilities.

 ### The list